WordPress SEO Guide: How To SEO WordPress Sites

-If you run a search on Google, you’ll notice that it shows you a big pack of images right on top before even listing the text links.
+If you run Google search, you’ll notice that it shows you a bunch of images on top before other links.

-If I find the right image, I might even just click through from that image and land on the page where the image is uploaded to buy the product or find more about it.
+Say I’m searching for a shade of red lipstick by a renowned brand.
+In that case, I would want to look at the images tab before I click on any text links.
+And if I find the right image, I might just click through from that image and land on the page where the image is uploaded to buy the product or find more about it.

 This is why image optimization has become very important to make sure you’re not missing out on organic traffic that can come through images.